1979 Iranian Islamic Republic referendum

 A referendum on creating an Islamic Republic was held in Iran on 30 and 31 March 1979.

-Although some groups objected to the wording and choice and boycotted the referendum, it was approved by 98.2% of eligible citizens, according to official results.
-No group campaigned for a no vote in the referendum.
+Political parties such as the National Democratic Front and the Organization of Iranian People's Fedai Guerrillas boycotted the referendum.

+The People's Mojahedin Organization of Iran, the Tudeh Party of Iran, the Freedom Movement of Iran, the National Front, and the Islamic People's Republican Party, also "objected to the imposition of Khomeini's choice".
+According to official results, it was approved by 98.2% of eligible citizens.
+However, votes were color-coded and voting booths were lacking, explaining the unusually high approval rate.

 In order to include the Iranian youth who participated in the revolution, the voting age was lowered from 18 to 16.

-Following this victory, the 1906 constitution was declared invalid and a new constitution for an Islamic state was created and ratified by another referendum in December 1979.
+Following this, the 1906 constitution was declared invalid and a new constitution for an Islamic state was created and ratified by another referendum in December 1979.

 Party policies

-Alternative wordings proposed

-When the authorities were preparing to prescribe a name for future political system, the parties called for a referendum open to give third choices, other than monarchy and Islamic Republic.
-Some of the names suggested were: